Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Monte-Carlo implementation

-The effects of Doppler broadening, caused by the motion of the $\mu$p atoms within the H$_2$ gas mixture, are included using a convolution of the average ${\overline{\rho_{33}}}$ population with the Gaussian distribution describing the Doppler profile~\cite{amaro_2022}:
+The effects of Doppler broadening, caused by the motion of the $\mu$p atoms within the H$_2$ gas mixture, are included using a convolution of the average ${\overline{\rho_{33}}}$ population density with the Gaussian distribution describing the Doppler profile~\cite{amaro_2022}:

-where $\sigma_D = \omega_r\sqrt{\frac{k_B T}{(m_{\mu} + m_p)c^2}}$ is the Doppler width, with $k_B$ being the Boltzmann constant, $T$ the target temperature, $m_{\mu}$ the muon mass and $m_p$ the proton mass.
+where $\sigma_{\text{D}} = \omega_r\sqrt{\frac{k_B T}{(m_{\mu} + m_p)c^2}}$ is the Doppler width, with $k_B$ being the Boltzmann constant, $T$ the target temperature, $m_{\mu}$ the muon mass and $m_p$ the proton mass.

-\section{Numerical Results}
+\section{Numerical results}

-Figure~\ref{fig:fluence_distributions} (Left) shows the distribution of fluences $\mathcal{F}_k$ obtained for a fixed value of the average laser fluence $\overline{\mathcal{F}}=100$~J/cm$^2$ and cell reflectivity $R=0.995$, for three values of the ratio $t_r/\tau=D/(c\tau)$, where $t_r$ is the travel time associated with a single reflection in the cell and $\tau$ is the duration of the incoupled laser pulse.
-The width of the fluence distribution decreases as the ratio $t_r/\tau$ increases, owing to the reduced overlap between folded parts of the pulse in the cell.
-This trend is further illustrated in Fig.~\ref{fig:fluence_distributions} (Right), which shows how the standard deviation of $\mathcal{F}_k$, $\sigma_{\mathcal{F}}=\sqrt{\frac{1}{N}\sum_{k=1}^N(\mathcal{F}_k-\overline{\mathcal{F}})^2}$, varies with $t_r/\tau$ and $R$.
-For low reflectivity ($0<R<0.8$), the fluence distribution broadens with increasing $R$ due to the larger number of folds; for high reflectivity ($R>0.8$), it narrows with increasing $R$ around the mean fluence $\overline{\mathcal{F}}$ as the intensity fluctuations due to interference effect are averaged out by the huge amount of overlaps.
+Figure~\ref{fig:fluence_distributions} (Left) shows the distribution of fluences $\mathcal{F}_k$ obtained for a fixed value of the average laser fluence $\overline{\mathcal{F}}=100$~J/cm$^2$, cell reflectivity $R=0.995$, and $\tau=50$~ns, for three values of $D$.
+The width of the fluence distribution decreases as $D$ increases, owing to the reduced overlap between folded parts of the pulse in the cell.

+Similarly, Fig.~\ref{fig:fluence_distributions} (Right) illustrates how the fluence distribution changes with varying cell reflectivity: as the number of reflections increases, the distribution narrows around the average value due to the increased number of interfering passes.

-In Fig.~\ref{fig:fluence_saturation} (Left) we present the simulated laser-induced excitation probability (at resonance), including subsequent collisional de-excitation, $\widetilde{\rho_{33}}(\Delta\omega=0)$, as a function of the average fluence $\overline{\mathcal{F}}$, for two reflectivities $R$ and various cell diameters $D$.
+In Fig.~\ref{fig:fluence_saturation} (Top) we present the simulated laser-induced excitation probability (at resonance), including subsequent collisional de-excitation, $\overline{\rho_{33}}_{\text{D}}(\Delta\omega=0)$, as a function of the average fluence $\overline{\mathcal{F}}$, for two reflectivities $R$ and various cell diameters $D$.

-The black curves represent the $\widetilde{\rho_{33}}$ population versus laser fluence, calculated without interference effects.
-This corresponds to the idealized case of an infinitely large cell, in which the laser pulse never overlaps with its own reflections.
+The dashed black curves show the population density without interference effects, which we represent by $\rho_{33_{\text{D}}}^0$, versus laser fluence.
 The other coloured curves have been calculated by taking into account the interference effects from the beam folding in the cell.
-The transition probability decreases once interference effects are included as the average transition probability $\overline{\rho_{33}(\mathcal{F}_k)}$ (averaged over $\mathcal{F}_k$) is significantly smaller than $\rho_{33}(\overline{\mathcal{F}})$ due to saturation effects.